M.Ed. or Ed.S. in Administration and Supervision

 - Desire to take on a leadership role in education

 NLU has a long-standing reputation for its education and administrator training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of Illinois’ Golden Apple Award winners — one of the most prestigious teacher honors in the state.
-Our instructors bring both academic skills and their extensive leadership experience to the classroom, which brings unique depth to NLU’s Degrees in Education programs.
+Our instructors bring both academic skills and their extensive leadership experience to the classroom, which brings unique depth to NLU’s graduate education degree programs.

 What You Will Learn